EugeneKrapivin/ComoEngineeringBlogPosts/Long names and paths in Windows.md

 [DllImport("kernel32.dll", SetLastError = true, CharSet = CharSet.Unicode)]
 static extern long GetLastError();
 ```
-Now that we can use these functions in out C# code, we will write a simple recursive method called DelTree that will receive a path to a folder, and recursively delete all files and sub-folders, deleting the root folder in the end.
+Now that we can use these functions in our C# code, we'll write a simple recursive method called DelTree, which will receive a path to a folder and recursively delete all files and subfolders, deleting the root folder in the end.
 ```language-csharp
 public static void DelTree(String dir) {
     var files = Directory.EnumerateFileSystemEntries(dir);